kumanofoo/co2/bot/README.md

 ```Shell
 $ pip install .
 ```
-You can use 'monibot' and 'co2plot' command.
+You can use 'monibot', 'monibotz' and 'co2plot' command.

 ## Monibot